namel3ss-Ai/namel3ss/docs/targets-and-promotion.md

 - `local` — dev mode (preferred persistence: SQLite).
 - `service` — long-running server with `/health` and `/version` (preferred persistence: Postgres).
-- `edge` — latency-sensitive, limited runtime (simulated stub in this alpha).
+- `edge` — latency-sensitive, limited engine (simulated stub in this alpha).

 Targets are picked in the CLI, not inside `.ai`.